Muslims and Jews in France

 In Muslims and Jews in France, Mandel traces the way these multiple, complex interactions have been overshadowed and obscured by a reductionist narrative of Muslim-Jewish polarization.

-Maud Mandel is associate professor of Judaic studies and history and director of the Program in Judaic Studies at Brown University.
+Maud Mandel is professor of history and Judaic studies and dean of the College at Brown University.
 She is the author of In the Aftermath of Genocide: Armenians and Jews in Twentieth-Century France.